 I have recently discovered Sennelier oil pastels.
 These are smooth and creamy.
 I used them as an undercoat in the drawing “Sideshow Alley”.
 I worked coloured pencils over the top of them.
 Together, pastels and pencils gave me deep rich colours.
 I will be using them a lot more from now on.
-You can buy open stock of Sennelier oil pastels within Australia either from art shops or on-line.
+You can buy boxed sets and open stock of Sennelier oil pastels within Australia either from art shops or on-line.

 If you happen to be in Kyoto, there is a great art shop where you can buy open stock of many coloured pencil ranges, including – of course – the Japanese pencil Holbein.
 The shop is called Gwasendo Art Supplies.
 The address is 5 Kawaramachi dori.
 It doesn’t look like an art shop from the outside so here is a photo of it.
 It is opposite “Rich Hotel” (a good landmark).
 Inside, the shop is huge and filled with wonderful things for artists!